vacu9708/Study-records/Etc/Concurrency/readme.md

 Each statement of code is executed one after the other.(blocking)

 # Asynchronous programming
-Asynchronous programming allows a single thread to manage multiple tasks.(non-blocking) It can be implemented with either concurrency and paralleism.
+Asynchronous programming allows a single thread to manage multiple tasks.(non-blocking) It can be implemented with either concurrency and parallelism.

 ### Example of Asynchronous programming
 ~~~javascript